 Communicate Your Needs Clearly

 Use "I" statements to communicate to your spouse exactly what you need or want in the relationship.
 You might say, "I want to live in the city because it's closer to my work, which will cut down on my commute.
 I also like the excitement of it, and I'm bored here in the suburbs."
 Or you could say, "I feel ready to start trying to have kids because we're married, financially stable, and my biological clock is ticking."
 It's important to speak for yourself without making assumptions about your spouse's needs or wants, and also to express what you want and why.
+This may seem counterintuitive to the concept of thinking as a we, but it's imperative that you don't lose your own sense of identity to it.
+You have to be able to check in with yourself first and foremost and validate those personal needs and desires.

 Listen (Without Interrupting)